Skip to calculator

 Choosing between community solar and rooftop solar can be complex.
 This calculator helps you estimate and compare the annual costs of subscribing to a community solar program versus owning a rooftop solar system.
-By entering your annual electricity usage and cost factors, you can better understand which option may be more cost-effective for your situation.
+Enter your electricity usage and cost assumptions to see which option is cheaper under the same usage.

 The calculator compares two main cost scenarios: community solar subscription costs and rooftop solar ownership costs.